-The Sacramento County Office of Education provides year-round instruction in terms of GED, High School, vocational, and employment opportunities.
+In regards to education, the Sacramento County Office of Education provides year-round instruction in terms of GED, High School, vocational, and Employment opportunities.
 Education services will include assessments of the youth to monitor growth and progress.

-In 2023, the Sacramento County Office of Education implemented the Prison Education Project (PEP).
-The program offers 7-week introductory courses in different subjects, to include Career Development, Intro to Soft Skills, Intro to Financial Literacy and Business 101, to add to their current college program.
+In XXXX, the Sacramento County Office of Education implemented the Prison Education Project (PEP).
+The program offers 7-week introductory courses in different subjects, of which Sacramento County selected; Career Development, Intro to Soft Skills, Intro to Financial Literacy and Business 101; to add to their current college program.
 These courses are taught by university students and professors from 20 regional universities e.g. USC, UCLA, Cal Poly Pomona, Pitzer College, and various Cal State Universities.
 These volunteers will ultimately become mentors for the VOYA youth and guide them through the contours of re-entry once they are released from custody.
 If the VOYA youth want to pursue college, the PEP will assist in getting 100% of their tuition paid for.
 PEP has volunteers from Rising Scholars, a governor-sponsored program for formerly incarcerated students at 85 California Community Colleges and volunteers from Project Rebound, a governor-sponsored program for formerly incarcerated students at 15 CSU campuses.
 If the VOYA youth want to pursue a vocation such as driving or some other trade, PEP will help them pay for 100% of the training through their partnership with the Department of Rehabilitation.